ndoteddy/Project-Web-Scrapping/readme.md

 * curl --request GET
   --url http://localhost:3000/featureproducts

-* .curl --request GET
+* curl --request GET
   --url http://localhost:3000/newarrivals

 <!-- ROADMAP -->
 ## Roadmap

-Maybe in future me/somebody in this world will use this project for purpose - I also think to combine this with blockchain but lets put your commment
+Maybe in future me/somebody in this world will use this project for greater purpose - I also think to combine this with blockchain technology later on but let see

 <!-- CONTRIBUTING -->
 ## Contributing